 Definition:

-Hazard and Risk Analysis (H&RA) is the formal process of identifying hazards, assessing associated risks, and determining necessary risk reduction to achieve tolerable risk levels.
+Hazard and Risk Assessment (H&RA or HARA) is the formal process of identifying hazards, assessing associated risks, and determining necessary risk reduction to achieve tolerable risk levels.
 It is the formal terminology used in IEC 61508 and IEC 61511.
 There are many ways to achieve these requirements which can be confusing.
-These could be HAZOP or a Risk Matrix.
+Broadly, it can be qualitative (QLRA), semi-quantitative (SQRA), or quantitative (QRA).
+More specifically, these could include HAZOP, HAZID, or a Risk Graph.
+Additional choices are ETA, FTA, and a bowtie with a what-if checklist.

 Key Points: